107208579/tracking/README.md

 - easily remember past events
 - learn more about myself
 - plan better ahead
+- have a visualization of my life
+- increase my productivity
 - change personal behaviour
 - leave a digital legacy